kristopolous/free-ollama/README.md

 <hr>

-## Method 2: Artsinal Ollamas in Terminal Space
+## Method 2: Artisanal Ollamas in Terminal Space

 **Pet some feral llamas**: There's also a command line for the losers who like typing shit.